MTRNord/intel_screenbot/README.md

 ## Configuration with Email Password

+**IMPORTANT: DO NOT USE YOUR MAIN ACCOUNT!
+I AM NOT RESPONSIBLE IF YOU ACCOUNT GETS BANNED!
+USE AT YOUR OWN RISK**

 *Note DON'T set cookies up when using emil/password* For using the Intel Screenbot you need to add the following to the config.json: